 Unpredictable Weather

-Have you heard the saying in the Rocky Mountains, “If you don’t like the weather, wait 5 minutes”?
+Have you heard the saying that in the Rocky Mountains, “If you don’t like the weather, wait 5 minutes”?
 Trust us, it’s true.
 Storm systems can come in quickly.
 Night temperatures dip well below daytime temperatures.
 Sometimes it snows in July.
 Being prepared is your best defense.

 - Dress in layers